-A VISIT TO MARZAHN, BERLIN TO DISCOVER DSM THE DEUTSCHE SPIRITUOSEN MANUFACTURE.
-THE TEMPLE OF THE ESSENCE OF FRUITS, PLANTS AND SPICES.
+A VISIT TO MARZAHN, BERLIN TO DISCOVER DSM THE DEUTSCHE SPIRITUOSEN MANUFAkTUR WHICH DEDICATED ITS MISSION TO THE ESSENCE OF FRUITS, PLANTS AND SPICES.

 Dear Curious Reader,

-To start 2019, let's go to a very exciting place that open a year ago in Berlin Marzahn: DSM, The Deutsche Spirituosen Manufacture.
+To start 2019, let's go to a very exciting place that opened a year ago in Berlin Marzahn: DSM, The Deutsche Spirituosen Manufaktur.
 It is a brand new distillery focusing on capturing the essence of plants, spices, mushrooms or herbs.
-At least.

-And let's start with some history: DSM is the brainchild of an encounter, when Tim Müller met with the pharmacist and doctor of natural sciences Dr. Konrad Horn.
+Let's begin with some history: DSM is the brainchild of an encounter, when Tim Müller met with the pharmacist and doctor in natural sciences Dr. Konrad Horn.

 Tim Müller is at the head of DSM now.
-He had a business education, also attended the South African Wine Academy in 2013 and worked as a commercial photographer and director for over ten years before starting DSM.
+He had a business education, also attended the South African Wine Academy in 2013 and worked as a commercial photographer and director for over ten years before starting DSM (check the attention to details in the distillery.
+The lamps are from Tom Dixon.
+The furniture is clearly chosen and set.
+Look below how the spirits are theatrically and beautifully staged.)

 What do they do in this distillery?